 Arteries that nourish the brain are affected by air pollutants in the same way as coronary arteries by air pollutants.
 Inflammation and oxidative stress due to short or long-term exposure to air pollution can cause ischemic stroke and other cerebrovascular disease.
 An ischemic stroke is triggered by low blood supply to parts of the brain.
-Enhanced exposure to PM{2.5} has been correlated with an increase in hospital admission rates for ischemic stroke and other cerebrovascular diseases.
-In particular, there is strong epidemiologic evidence for a causal relationship between exposure to particulate matter and the occurrence of cerebrovascular disease (stroke and cerebral venous thrombosis) among people with diabetes.
-In particulate matter and the occurrence of cerebrovascular disease (stroke and cerebral venous thrombosis) among people with diabetes.
+Enhanced exposure to PM25 has been correlated with an increase in hospital admission rates for ischemic stroke and other cerebrovascular diseases.^{46,47} In particular, there is strong epidemiologic evidence for a causal relationship between exposure to particulate matter and the occurrence of cerebrovascular disease (stroke and cerebral venous thrombosis) among people with diabetes.^{48,49} people die every year in the EU from cardiovascular diseases17

-Although a small proportion of all strokes appear to be related to air pollutants, the large number of people who suffer from a stroke means that even this small risk leads to a large total health impact.50 Stroke events in Europe were 1.1 million per year in 2000,51 projected to rise to more than 1.5 million per year in 2025.52 people die every year in the EU from cardiovascular diseases17
+Although a small proportion of all strokes appear to be related to air pollutants, the large number of people who suffer from a stroke means that even this small risk leads to a large total health impact.50 Stroke events in Europe were 1.1 million per year in 2000,51 projected to rise to more than 1.5 million per year in 2025.52